aragon/hack/docs/guides-faq.md

 ### Using Metamask

-To interact with your DAO using [Metamask](https://metamask.io/) you must make sure that:
+To interact with your organization using [Metamask](https://metamask.io/) you must make sure that:

 - It's unlocked
 - Private network (_Localhost 8545_) is chosen